bismuthfoundation/Bismuth-FAQ/Bridges/BSC/README.md

 ## wBIS to BIS

-> Burn wBIS on ETH, get native BIS on BIS chain (same amount less 5 BIS fees)
+> Burn wBIS on BSC, get native BIS on BIS chain (same amount less 5 BIS fees)

 - Pick "wBIS->BIS" menu - also available from "swaps" page
 - Fill in BIS recipient and amount  **double check your BIS address, no going back**